FahadAlshaya/CS438/README.md

 It’s important thing for every website to have a CSS Because it’s used to set the style in web page .
 We started with the home page and added our CSS style to match the home page and make it more organized, Our first CSS was the navigation bar because it’s the important thing to do ,we put our logo Health Zone in the top left with bigger font and bold and  Home Page , Sport Supplements , Vitamins & Health , sports we did put them in the middle of the navigation bar , And we put two icons on the right one for the shopping cart and one for the log in page.

 For the home page we added a photo and paragraph this is our model .To feel more comfortable with the colors we chose white for our primary color and it’s color gradient .
 For the item’s we organized them with contanier that contain them all and inside this container we listed our items.
 For the other HTML pages such as Sport Supplements , Vitamins & Health , Sports we did use the same CSS  Style to organize the items on our shop .
 The log in page we did another CSS style we want to make it more alive when someone try to log in or register.

+#Dynamic Components
+We have made two java script files the first one for all the pages that have products , when you click on the product it shows a more details for the product and the price .
+The second one is for the validation on register page , the user can’t put a password less than six numbers and the user can’t type the word password as a password on the register

+#Business Logioc
+The structure of our data base was by Xampp we used mysql data base to add our data we did new table called tb_user and we added five items id , name , username , email , password , We used the method post to send the data to our server.

+- We use SELECT to make sure there no similar username or email in the database in registration action.

+- We use INSERT to register new user information in the database.